Akin Adesokan

-Akin Adesokan is a Nigerian writer, scholar and novelist with research interests into twentieth and twenty-first century African and African American/African Diaspora literature and cultures.
+Akin Adesokan is a Nigerian writer, scholar and novelist with research interests in twentieth and twenty-first century African and African American/African Diaspora literature and cultures.
 He is currently the associate professor of comparative literature at Indiana University Bloomington.
 He exerts influence on Nigerian cultural environment through commentary, advocacy, and writing.

 Education

 Adesokan has a Ph.D. from Cornell University in 2005, an MA from the same university in 2003, and a bachelor's degree from the University of Ibadan (1990) where he emerged the best student in the Theatre Arts department.
 He also won the Faculty of Arts prize as well as the National Council of Arts and Culture Prize.

 Arrest

 On November 7, 1997, while returning to Nigeria from a fellowship in Austria, Adesokan was arrested by security agents of the Sani Abacha administration and held incommunicado at one of the country's notorious detention centers, along with his friend and fellow writer, Ogaga Ifowodo.